Have a question? Call us now.

 Teaching check-ins are at 7:30AM and 9:30AM – go at whichever time you have been given by your surgical team.
 You will not be allowed in to the clinic prior to your check-in time so please do not come too early.

-You will be required to wear a mask while attending our clinic and it must remain on the entire time you are here.
+Masking is optional while attending our clinic.
 You are not allowed food or drink while inside the clinic, so please make sure to eat and hydrate prior to your appointment.

 If you have questions regarding your teaching appointment, please contact your surgical team.
 If you don’t have their number on hand, please find them here.